timescale/docs/timescaledb/tutorials/analyze-intraday-stocks/explore-stocks-data.md

 ### 6. Weekly price changes of Apple, Facebook, Google?

-Analyzing the price points directly can be useful when looking at one specific symbol, but when you want to compare different stocks, it might make more sense to look at price changes instead.
-Let's compare the price changes of Apple, Facebook, and Google.
+Analyzing the price points directly can be useful when you are looking at one specific symbol, but if you want to compare different stocks, it might be better to look at price changes instead.
+Let's compare the price changes of Apple, Facebook, and Google:

 ```python
 query = """